Arunjegarkal/Gnutella-style-peer-to-peer-P2P-file-sharing-system/README.md

     Improvements:

-•Performance of the system can be improved by using Avro or protobuf for serializing and transmitting t the data in place of native java serializable
+•Performance of the system can be improved by using Avro or protobuf for serializing and transmitting the data in place of native java serializable
 • This Project can be improved by provide User interface

     Performance